 | > 1 μM | Weak | Transient contacts |

 Specificity is equally important: a binder that grabs everything is useless.
 The physical contact surface between two binding partners is the binding interface, typically spanning 1,000–2,000 Å\(^2\).
-Not all interface residues contribute equally — a handful of hotspot residues provide most of the binding energy.
-Identifying hotspots on the target surface is the first step of binder design.
+Interface residues do not contribute equally; a handful of hotspot residues provide most of the binding energy.
+Identifying target-surface hotspots is the first step of binder design.

 For antibodies specifically, the target surface is called the epitope and the matching surface on the antibody is the paratope.
 Different antibodies can target different epitopes on the same target protein.

-Beyond binding, enzymes are proteins that catalyze chemical reactions.
-Their active sites — small pockets with precisely positioned catalytic residues — accelerate reactions by factors of 10\(^6\)–10\(^{12}\).
-Enzyme design is harder than binder design because it requires exact 3D geometry, not just a good surface fit.
+Beyond binding, enzymes catalyze chemical reactions.
+Their active sites, small pockets with precisely positioned catalytic residues, accelerate reactions by factors of 10\(^6\)–10\(^{12}\).
+Enzyme design is harder than binder design because it requires exact 3D geometry, not merely a good surface fit.

 Proteins can also undergo conformational changes — shifts in 3D structure triggered by binding.
 This is how signals propagate through biological systems: binding at one site rearranges the protein to expose or hide a distant functional site.